Nik Ahmad Fadly: Coaching

 In 2013, Nik Fadly has been appointed as an assistant coach for Kelantan FA U19 team and Tengku Hazman Raja Hassan as the head coach.

 Club career

 Nik Fadly spent most of his professional career playing for Kelantan FA.
 He also used to play with Kuala Lumpur FA, Malacca FA and TNB Kelantan FC.
 He was also in the Olympic 2000 team that were playing in the Malaysian League for the 1998 season.

 National team

 Nik Ahmad Fadly's sole Malaysia senior team appearance came in 2001, in the 2001 Merdeka Tournament group game against Bahrain.

-He was in the Malaysia national under-21 football team that competes in the 1997 FIFA World Youth Championship, held in Malaysia.
-He scores the only goal for Malaysia in the tournament in a 1-3 loss against Uruguay, as Malaysia exited the tournament in group stage having lost all 3 group games.
+He was in the Malaysia national under-21 football team that competed in the 1997 FIFA World Youth Championship, held in Malaysia.
+He scored the only goal for Malaysia in the tournament in a 1-3 loss against Uruguay, as Malaysia exited the tournament in group stage having lost all 3 group games.